-While pasta cooks, Place ciabatta on prepared baking sheet and insert cheese into crevices, as evenly as possible throughout bread.
-Drizzle 1 Tbsp. olive oil.
+While pasta cooks, place ciabatta on prepared baking sheet and insert cheese into crevices, as evenly as possible throughout.
+Drizzle with 1 Tbsp. olive oil.

 Gather foil into a loose pouch around bread.
 Bake until cheese is melted, 7-8 minutes.
 Open pouch and bake until cheese is lightly browned, 2-3 minutes.
-Remove from oven and set aside.
+Set aside.